n3d1117/chatgpt-telegram-bot/README.md

 # Optional parameters
 ALLOWED_TELEGRAM_USER_IDS="USER_ID_1,USER_ID_2,..." # Defaults to "*" (everyone)
 PROXY="YOUR_PROXY" # e.g. "http://localhost:8080", defaults to none
+ASSISTANT_PROMPT="Custom prompt" # Defaults to "You are a helpful assistant."
 SHOW_USAGE=true # Defaults to false
+MAX_TOKENS=2000 # Defaults to 1200
 MAX_HISTORY_SIZE=15 # Defaults to 10
 MAX_CONVERSATION_AGE_MINUTES=120 # Defaults to 180 (3h)
 VOICE_REPLY_WITH_TRANSCRIPT_ONLY=false # Defaults to true